Izenda7Series/docs/ui/doc_data_model_custom_view.rst

 #.
 Click **Settings**, then **Data Setup** then **Data Model** in the left menu.
 #.
 Select the Setting Level: either System or a specific tenant.
 #.
 Click **Views** in the Middle Panel.
 #.
-Click on the link of existing custom view name to open the **Edit Custom View** popup
+Click on the link of existing custom view name to open the **Edit Custom View** popup.

    .. _Data_Model_Existing_Custom_View: